bharadwaj-raju/qOverview/README.md

 See the file `~/.config/qoverview.yaml`.
 It has all the settings (and is quite well-commented).

+## Binding to screen corner

+The `xdotool` utility will allow you to do bind qOverview to a screen corner or edge easily.

+You can bind to the following corners and edges of the screen:

+- `top`
+- `bottom`
+- `left`
+- `right`

+- `top-left`
+- `top-right`
+- `bottom-left`
+- `top-right`

+To do this, run the command

+    $ xdotool behave_screen_edge EDGE_OR_CORNER exec qoverview

+where `EDGE_OR_CORNER` is to be replaced with the position of your choice from the list above.

+Also, set the above-mentioned command to run at startup.

 ## License

 Licensed under the GNU General Public License version 3 or (at your option) a later version.